Safety and Security

 - Before departing on any non-Institute travel during

-weekendor vacation periods, students are required to “sign out” with IAU personnel by submitting an online form with their expected destination, contact numbers if possible, and expected date of return.
-This information is available to appropriate U.S. and on-site staff.
+weekendor vacation periods, students are required to “sign out” with IAU personnel by submitting an online form with their expected destination, contact numbers, expected date of return, etc. This information is available to appropriate U.S. and on-site staff.

-- In case of emergency, IAU staff initiate a student check-in using email, phone, social media, and on-site contacts to confirm the safety and location of each IAU student.
+- In case of emergency, IAU staff initiate a student check-in using email, phone, and WhatsApp to confirm the safety and location of each IAU student.
 This information is communicated regularly to both university partners and emergency contacts until each student has been accounted for and/or the emergency has resolved.

-- Each On-Site Director and Dean is furnished with a mobile phone that is accessible 24 hours per day, 7 days per week, to facilitate communication at any time in emergency situations.
+- Each On-Site Director and Dean is accessible 24 hours per day, 7 days per week, to facilitate communication at any time in emergency situations.

 - Faculty and staff who accompany students off-site are also equipped with mobile phones.

-- When public announcements concerning American citizens are received from the U.S. Consulate, students are informed by email and/or SMS texting, and the announcement is also posted on bulletin boards throughout IAU buildings.
+- When public announcements concerning American citizens are received from the U.S. Consulate, students are informed by email and/or WhatsApp, and the announcement is also posted on bulletin boards throughout IAU buildings.

 - IAU is registered with the United States Department of State listserv advisory service which communicates country-specific travel advisories as well as information of concern to American citizens abroad.
 Public announcements are immediately communicated to all On-Site Directors and Deans for communication to students.